 - reducing fatigue

-- helping you lose weight, which takes pressure off your joints
+- promoting weight loss, which takes pressure off joints

-- lowering your risk of cardiovascular disease and diabetes
+- lowering risk of cardiovascular disease and diabetes

-Massage is often used to relieve muscle tension and reduce stress.
-Find a massage therapist who is already trained to relieve joint pain in people with conditions like psoriatic arthritis.
+For best results, find a massage therapist who is trained to provide services for people with chronic conditions like psoriatic arthritis.

-There’s no cure for psoriatic arthritis, but a combination of the right medications and natural, at-home remedies can help you control inflammation and joint pain.
+There’s no cure for psoriatic arthritis.
+However, a combination of the right medications and natural, at-home remedies can help you manage inflammation and joint pain.